mikulatomas/text2features/README.md

 # text2features
 Extracts boolean features (keywords) from text.
 Work in progress, do not use in important projects.
-Library is able to output keywords to files or variables.
+Library is able to output keywords to files or generator.
 This library can be used as input to Formal Concept Analysis (https://en.wikipedia.org/wiki/Formal_concept_analysis).

 TextRank extractor based on https://towardsdatascience.com/textrank-for-keyword-extraction-by-python-c0bae21bcec0